 8. Monitor and correct driver behavior

-In some of the above, we talked about how improved truck maintenance can reduce the chance of accident.
+In some of the above, we talked about how improved truck maintenance can reduce the chance of an accident.
 However, the major component that needs to be addressed is the human element.
 Certain drivers exhibit behaviors that are more likely to result in an accident.
 The top 3 of these are:

 - Impairment from fatigue, alcohol, or illness